iDEA'S FROM THE EDGE

-Yeah, we totally see what you mean, our towns and cities are looking strangely clone-like these days!
+Yeah, we totally see what you mean, towns and cities are looking strangely clone-like these days!

-This became abundantly clear when travelling through the UK, France, and Spain recently, while each has its own beautiful architecture, the main streets had almost identical shops!
-Yes those familiar logo's with their well researched fonts and highly agreeable colours, are fighting to catch the eye.
-This was not only geographically quite confusing, but it totally subdues the sense of adventure you feel when travelling
+This became abundantly clear when travelling through the UK, France, and Spain, while each has its own beautiful style of architecture.
+The main streets had almost identical shops!
+Not only was this slightly confusing geographically, but it really subdues the sense of adventure you feel when travelling.
+As familiar logo's with well-researched fonts and highly agreeable colours, float around fighting to catch the eye, and embed themselves further into our psyche

 Those naughty corporate chains have managed to seize our main streets, not only sucking the life out of local businesses but blunting our ascetic vision in the process.
-Another bizarre aspect of this corporate occupation which is scarily noticeable, is the interior layouts now seem to lack charm or emotion, this is also evident in the staff employed, who are oddly similar in attitude.
-As if a single training model has been embedded in place of personality!
+One bizarre aspect of this corporate occupation scarily noticeable is the lack of charm or emotion, displayed in interior layouts and the staff, who are oddly similar in attitude.

-Maybe the retail industry's karma is here, their involvement in making goods in third world countries, where conditions, long hours, dishonest pay and abuse of labour seems to have somehow be within the sprite of the goods they sell and the staff they hire
+Maybe the retail industry's karma has arrived, their involvement in making goods in third world countries, where conditions, long hours, dishonest pay and abuse of labour has somehow become ingrained within the sprite of the goods they sell and the staff they employ

-Sales in traditional retail shops around the world are falling faster than a professional footballer, the growing strength of online shopping is looming large and chains are suffering.
-There's an over-abundance of shops, and they are failing at an alarming rate.
-It's leading to a rapid shrinking of jobs in this industry, which can only get worse as the technological revolution takes over society
+Around the world sales in corporate retail shops are falling faster than a professional footballer, the growing strength of online shopping is looming large and chains are suffering.
+There's an over-abundance of shops, so they're failing at an alarming rate.
+It's leading to a rapid shrinking of jobs in this industry, which will only get worse as the technological revolution takes over

-These are hairy times for global brands, they must adapt or find themselves becoming a retail dinosaur
+These are hairy times for corporate brands, they must adapt or find themselves becoming a retail dinosaur

 So here's an idea…Let's restrict corporate chain stores!

-Okay, if you are global brand, your clever marketing folk may view this as a step down, your finance director may tell you its impossible to instigate, due to long-term property agreements, and various agencies may claim its about social engagement, being competitive, advertising, price points or some other tried and tested strategy.
+Okay, if you are a corporate brand, your clever marketing folk may view this as a step-down, your finance director may hark on gross incomes or spout on about long-term property agreements.
+Various agencies you hire may claim it is about social engagement, being competitive, advertising, price points or some other past century tried and tested strategy

-However, it's blatantly obvious chain stores are approaching a cliff-end, there's already a new type of consumer who are fed up and need a fresh experience.
-The bright news is there is an opportunity, which could benefit everyone concerned...
+It's blatantly obvious chain stores are approaching a cliff-end.
+A new type of consumer is here, fed up and looking for a fresh experience.
+The bright news is, there's an opportunity, which may benefit everyone concerned...

-The internet is, without a doubt, the most powerful marketing channel any of us has ever known, Whereas shops are trapped within the traditional system of having overheads, rent, rates, staff costs etc. Online companies are free from these costs.
-Its compounded by the fact, buying online is simply a far more convenient and comfortable experience!
+The internet is, without a doubt, the most powerful marketing tool the world has ever known.
+While stores are trapped within a traditional system of having overheads, rent, rates, staff costs etc. Online companies are free from these costs, compounded by the fact, online shopping is a far more convenient and comfortable experience

-In our fast-paced lives, the thought of trudging around is becoming less attractive.
-Why uncounted a human robot or suffer a dull interior when we can choose in comfort, click a few buttons and voilà it arrives at the door a few days later!
+In our fast-paced lives, the thought of trudging around hoping to find the right item in the right colour or size has become less attractive.
+Why encounter a human robot or suffer a dull interior when we can search in comfort, click a few buttons and voilà it arrives at the door a few days later

-This is not a new phenomenon, in the 60's and 70's catalogue shopping by post was massive in Europe and the USA, and like all good concepts, its simply been remixed using the internet
+This is not a new phenomenon, in the 60's and 70's catalogue shopping by post was massive in Europe and the USA.

-Stores could become more sociable places.
-They would be selling to the online generation while earning on food, drinks plus people will always pick up extra items when in-store.
-It would also be a great way to communicate the brands' ethos via design, service, and atmosphere - this is Apple's brilliantly simple secret
+Stores would be selling to the online generation while earning on food, drinks plus people will always pick up extra items when in-store.
+It would be a great way to communicate the brands' ethos via design, service, atmosphere while offering real selection options - this is Apple's brilliantly simple secret

-Without doubt, we have to get away from cheap overseas goods, its not only the terrible working conditions but also because they are using low-quality materials, so we end up getting poorer products with shorter lifespans, this is causing an enormous amount of refuse, which is currently being sent to landfill sites in third world countries.
-Its a crazy situation whereby we're dumping our garbage onto some of the poorest nations on earth, who happen to be the same people who are making that garbage!
+Without doubt, we must get away from cheap overseas goods, its not only the terrible working conditions but also the low-quality materials being used, so we end up getting poorer products with shorter lifespans.
+This is causing an enormous amount of refuse, currently being sent to landfill sites in third world countries.
+A crazy situation whereby we're dumping our garbage onto the poorest nations on earth, who happen to be the same people making that garbage!

-Most of all we'd be doing the right thing locally and globally
+Most importantly, we'd be doing the right thing locally and globally.